metaplex-foundation/metaplex/rust/cli/README.md

 ### Implemented commands

 * `mint-info`: display information for an existing mint account.
+* `metadata-info`: dispaly information for an existing metadata account.
 * `create-metadata`: create a new metadata account for an existing mint, including creators and shares.
-* `metadata-info`: dispaly information for an existing metadata account.
+* `update-metadata`: update and existing metadata account by providing either a mint or metadata account address and providing values for one or more updatable fields.

 ### Getting Started